jay-tux/BMPScript/README.md

    * ``+``, spanning ``128-191``, and
    * ``*``, spanning ``192-255``
 #### Normal Order of Execution
-Because BMPScript is an esoteric programming language, we won't parse your image top-to-bottom, left-to-right, but in a snake-like way, starting at the bottom-right pixel.
+Because BMPScript is an esoteric programming language, we won't parse your image top-to-bottom, left-to-right, but in a snake-like way, starting at the top-right pixel.
 ![Start bottom-right, then up](https://github.com/jay-tux/BMPScript/blob/master/help/orderofexec.png  "Order of execution")
 #### Commands
 BMPScript has 16 possible commands, each of which has a range of colors describing the exact same command.
 This allows for the whole RGB ``(0-255, 0-255, 0-255)`` to be parsable as a command.
 Complementary commands (mostly) use complementary colors as well.